 - Dark Phoenix's first fight against the X-Men ends with her effortlessly countering all of their attacks and laying waste to all of them.

 - The X-Men's beatdown at the hands of the Imperial Guard.
-They were badly outnumbered, but watching Colossus go down hard in a one-on-one fight with Gladiator is when it becomes clear they have no hope of victory.
+They were badly outnumbered, but when Colossus finally falls in a one-on-one fight with Gladiator, it becomes clear to Professor X that they have no hope of victory.

 - Decadent Court: The Hellfire Club's Inner Circle was based on a Real Life 18th century secret club for decadent rich people.